ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 ## Goal

+The problem: When extending the JS Language using Babel, the usual approach is to fork the Babel monorepo.
+Unfortunately, it iss huge and operations like building and testing take an unbearable amount of time.

-To be able to have a minimal monorepo with the parser and the plugin(s) of the TFGs.
+The goal is to be able to have a minimal monorepo with the parser and the plugin(s) of the TFGs.

 We have to use a Babel configured for flow to transpile the TFG babel parser at [packages/babel-parser](https://github.com/ULL-ESIT-PL/babel-tanhauhau/tree/pablo-tfg) and leave a JS parser at `packages/babel-parser/lib`  ready to be used.